matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

  - The handshake between the sender node and the coordinator node(s) attempts to minimize the likelihood of the same transaction intent resulting in 2 valid base ledger transactions but cannot eliminate that possibility completely so there is protection against duplicate intent fulfillment in the base ledger contract

 ## Detailed Walkthrough

-To describe the algorithm in detail, we break it down to sub problems
+To describe the algorithm in detail, we break it down to sub problems.

 ### Composition of committee